codelingo/docs/docs/concepts/tenets.md

 - Download [lingo.vim](../resources/lingo.vim)
 - Copy to `~/.vim/syntax/lingo.vim`
 - Enable in vim with `:set syntax=lingo`
-- Auto enable on `.lingo` file open by adding the following line to `~/.vimrc`
+- Auto enable on `codelingo.yaml` file open by adding the following line to `~/.vimrc`

 ```
-au BufRead,BufNewFile *.lingo set syntax=lingo
+au BufRead,BufNewFile codelingo.yaml set syntax=lingo
 ```

-Other than the match statement, written in CLQL, the rest of a .lingo file is written in YAML.
-As such, you can set .lingo files to YAML syntax in your IDE to get partial highlighting.
+Other than the match statement, written in CLQL, the rest of a codelingo.yaml file is written in YAML.
+As such, you can set codelingo.yaml files to YAML syntax in your IDE to get partial highlighting.